hbroek/reken/documentation/developer-guide/chapter-4.md

 ```
 ### 4.3.9 textarea

-By binding a value to the textarea control the string variable gets updated in realtime.
+By binding a value to the textarea control, the string variable gets updated in realtime.

 **Example:**
 ```html
 <textarea data-value="comment"></textarea>
 ```

-When the user interacts with the textarea field, the `comment` variable will be updated in realtime, and changes to the variable will reflect in the input field.
+When the user interacts with the textarea field, the `comment` variable will be updated in realtime, and changes to the variable will be reflected in the input field.

 ## 4.4 data-style